pylint-dev/pylint/doc/development_guide/contributor_guide/index.rst

 .. _contribute_guide:

-Contributing to pylint
+Contributing to Pylint
 ======================

-The contributor guide will help you if you want to contribute to pylint itself.
+The contributor guide will help you if you want to contribute to Pylint itself.

 .. toctree::
    :maxdepth: 2